ResetXPDR/MSFS2020_AutoFPS/README.md

     - FPS Sensitivity (v0.4.2 and later) - smaller changes more often.
       - Determines how sensitive the app will be to the variance between your current and target FPS.
       - Also determines the largest TLOD step size you will see, being double the FPS sensitivity number.
       - The lower the setting the smaller the changes will be, which is useful if you are experiencing stuttering with the default value of 5.
 Vice versa for higher settings.
+(1 - 20 allowable)
     - FPS Tolerance (all versions except 0.4.2) - larger changes less often.
       - Determines how much variance from your target FPS must occur before the app will adjust MSFS settings to achieve the target FPS and what nominal magnitude those changes will be.
       - The lower the setting, the more reactive the app will be, the more MSFS settings changes will occur and the changes will be smaller.
+(1% - 20% allowable)
     - Auto TLOD - functions similar to Auto OLOD by using an altitude schedule and is best for when using system FPS caps.
       - TLOD will adjust based on an altitude band with a base and top level and with TLOD values defined for each of these altitudes.
       - The app will set TLOD Base at or below the Alt TLOD Base (AGL), set the TLOD Top at or above Alt TLOD Top (AGL) and interpolate in between.
       - The nominal LOD Step Size can be set to allow users experiencing stuttering issues to try different LOD step sizes to help resolve the issue.
 The default value is 5.
+(1 - 20 allowable)
       - When TLOD Base + is unchecked, this method completely ignores FPS hence all FPS-related settings are removed from the UI.
       - TLOD Base + - additional TLOD with favourable performance conditions.
         - When enabled, a target FPS will be required for the logic to work, which you should preferably set to your FPS cap if you use one or, if not, slightly lower than your normally achievable FPS.